What is Cold Brew Coffee?

 The Hario Dripper allows you to brew 26oz. (or 2-6 cups) of coffee in as little as five hours.
 Rather than immersing the grounds immediately, a valve controls the flow of water and the extraction rate.
 This setup allows you to step up your cold brew game with its ease of use, speed, and easy cleanup.

 In general, iced coffee is double-strength coffee brewed hot, which is placed in the refrigerator to cool.
 Instead, the cold brew process takes all the great flavors from the grounds and leaves behind all of the undesirable compounds that would make your drink bitter or sour.
 The only ingredients are coarse coffee grounds, water, a refrigerator, and about 12 hours of time.

-Using a French Press, mason jar or other container, you’ll begin with preparing the coffee.
 The ratio here is half a pound of coffee grounds to a gallon of water, which you can scale as needed.
 This will produce a coffee concentrate which you’ll want to cut with a 1:1 ratio of cold brew to water after the brewing process is complete.